Vic575/IS2-Dev-Assessment/README.md

     "creationOptions": 0,
     "asyncState": null,
     "isFaulted": false

 2. Implement the **GetPolicies** endpoint that should return all existing policies.

---- Response : completed, again removing the extraneous info shown above
+##  Response : completed, again removing the extraneous info shown above

 3. Implement the **PostPolicies** endpoint.
 It should create a new policy based on the data of the DTO it receives in the body of the call and return a read DTO, if successful.

---- Response : completed with IDImpotent element, needs prettifying rather than returning an error if duplicate post made - working on this currently
+## --- Response : completed with IDImpotent element, needs prettifying rather than returning an error if duplicate post made - working on this currently**

 4. The **Note** entity has been created, but it's not yet configured in the **ExporterDbContext**.
 Add the missing configuration, considering there is a one-to-many relationship between the **Policy** and the **Note** entities, and seed the database with a few notes.

---- Response : notes added, not included for add new policy function.
-Did include notes for the **GetPolicy** call and **Export** calls
+## --- Response : notes added, not included for add new policy function.
+Did include notes for the **GetPolicy** call and **Export** calls**

 5. Implement the **Export** endpoint.
 The call receives two parameters from the query string, the **startDate** and the **endDate**.
 The method needs to retrieve all policies that have a start date between those two dates, and all of their notes.
 The data should then be mapped to the **ExportDto** class and returned.

---- Response : Completed
+## --- Response : Completed

 ## Remarks